 Setbacks are inevitable.
 I find the bigger the problem, the more likely I am to have one.
 I suppose that’s inevitable.
 Once I get beyond the setback, I spend less time being concerned about it.

-It’s important in that time to have composure of course, because without composure it’s easy for panic to set in.
+It’s important to have composure, because without composure it’s easy for panic to set in.
 Once we have composure, dealing with setbacks will always seem easier.
-I think there are no right or wrong ways to deal with them; it’s what works for us, but we must try not to be critical of ourselves.
+There are no right or wrong ways to deal with them, it’s what works for us, but we must try not to be critical of ourselves.

-It’s always easy to look back and question ourselves on what we could or should have done differently, but we must just be okay with what we go on to achieve.
-The irony is that time is what we need.
-Any setback takes time to turn itself around.
-Nothing ever stays the same; problems will always reach a conclusion.
+It’s always easy to look back and question ourselves on what we should have done differently, but we must be okay with whatever outcome.
+Setbacks take time to work through.
+But nothing ever stays the same, problems will always reach a conclusion one way or another.

-Looking back on my own scenario with the assault, talking about my setbacks helped.
+Talking about my setbacks work for me.
 I tend to feel worse when I don’t say anything, but appreciate others will cope differently.
-I have seen how rifts come between people, as they become less united in their quest to cope.
+I have seen how rifts come between people, as they become less united as a consequence.

 Perhaps we must try to recognise our progress.
-However, little progress we think we’ve made, we must always see our progress as a contributing factor for a more positive outcome and the start of a new beginning from someone who has now become more determined and confident about themselves.
+However little progress we think we’ve made, we’ve probably made more than we think.
+We should always see our progress as a contributing factor for a more positive outcome and the start of something new.